vb-consulting/Norm.net/Documentation/introduction.md

 ### Connection Extensions

-There are two main extensions to the `System.Data.Common.DbConnection` type (plus another two for the `async` versions):
+There are two main extensions to the `System.Data.Common.DbConnection` type:

 1) `Execute` - execute a command without returning any values.
-2) `Read` - execute a command and return some values.
+2) `Read` - execute and return an iterator over return values.

 Both extensions will attempt to **open the underlying connection (if not already open)** - and initiate command execution.

+There are another two versions of these extensions for the `async` operations (`ExecuteAsync` and `ReadAsync`), plus another two versions for passing parameters with `FormattableString` (`ExecuteFormat` and `ReadFormat`) and their `async` versions (`ExecuteFormatAsync` and `ReadAFormatsync`).

+`Execute` extensions are generally simple since they don't return any values, while `Read` extensions implement many generic overload versions to support many different type mappings.

 ### Fluid Syntax

-There are also many other extensions to the `System.Data.Common.DbConnection` type that will do anything with the database but instead return the new `Norm` instance that implements the same methods as extensions on the `System.Data.Common.DbConnection` type.
+There are also many other extensions to the `System.Data.Common.DbConnection` type that **doesn't do anything with the database**.

-That allows for a fluid syntax, for example:
+Instead, they will return **the new `Norm` instance** that implements the same methods as extensions on the `System.Data.Common.DbConnection` type (`Execute`, `Read`, etc).

+This is useful for setting a different behavior or settings for the `Execute` and `Read` commands and to have more readable **fluid syntax.** For example:

 ```csharp
 //